-"I have known where Republican emloyers were willing to let their men off or an nour or two hours to hear a Rebelican speech, but not willing to let here oil in order to hear a Democratic speech.
+"I have known where Republican emdoyers were willing to let their men off or an hour or two hours to hear a Reublican speech, but not willing to let hem off in order to hear a Democratic speech.
 I do not believe that a corpora-tion has any business in politics.
-It you will read the charter of a corpora you will read the charter of a corpora-tion you will find it is organized for a business purpose, and if we obtain con-trol of the government we shall try to make it necessary for a corporation to attend to its own business and not en-ter polities as a dominating factor."
-Zanesville, Ohio, Oct.
+If you will read the charter of a corpora-tion you will find it is organized for a siness purpose, and if we obtain con make it necessary for a corporation to attend to its own business and not en-ter politics as a dominating factor."

+Zamesville, Ohlo, Oct.
 13.-In discus-sing the trusts at New Lexington, Mr.